richplastow/20231104-running-rust-four-ways/README.md

 1. As a standalone binary, compiled for the current machine
 2. From a Node.js 'wrapper' app, using `child_process.exec()`
-3. In a web browser, using WebAssembly (wasm)
+3. In a web browser, using Rust compiled to WebAssembly (wasm)
-4. In Node.js again, this time using WebAssembly (wasm)
+4. In Node.js again, this time using WebAssembly

 __Confirmed to work on:__